 On May 1, 1962, the Target store was officially opened.
 A sign greeted buyers with six concentric circles.
 Their colors alternated: three circles, including the central one, were white, and three more (one after another) were red.
 In the middle was the horizontal “Target” lettering in black italics.

 It was the first brand logo created by the design team led by Stewart K. Widdess.
-To tie the brand name to the name, they used the inside of the target, the Bullseye, as the centerpiece.
+To tie the brand name to the name, they used the target’s inside, the Bullseye, as the centerpiece.

 1968 – today